embeddedinn/embeddedinn.github.io/_posts/2017-09-10-Developing-a-MQTT-Custom-Skill-For-Alexa.md

 Last time, I wrote about developing a smart home skill for Alexa.
 (It is available [here](https://embeddedinn.github.io/articles/tutorial/Developing-an-Alexa-Smart-Home-Skill/){:target="\_blank"}.in case you missed it).

-In the last tutorial, we did not go into the depths of actually setting up a lambda function beyond the scope of Amazon's template.
+In the last tutorial, we did not go into the depths of actually setting up a lambda function beyond the scope of an Amazon's template.
 Also, we did not talk about developing custom skills that goes beyond the scope and restrictions of a smart home skill.
 So, here we go...

 Most of the steps explained here will assume that you have tried out the previous example and hence will not be as elaborate as before.
 You will easily be able to get around the consoles and portals with the verbal explanation here.